RiinSeresuto/student-information-system/README.md

 ## Getting the Source Code
-On you chosen directory, clone this repository by running the following command:
+On your chosen directory, clone this repository by running the following command:

 ```
 git clone https://github.com/RiinSeresuto/student-information-system.git
 ```

 ## Creating database
-1. Run XAMPP or Laragon and run phpmyadmin on you browser and create a new database.
+1. Run XAMPP or Laragon and run phpmyadmin on your browser and create a new database.
 2. Open your newly created database and import `studentInformationSystem.sql`

 ## Configuring the server
-Open `./server/index.js` and edit lines 11 to 16 base on your configuration.
+Open `./server/index.js` and edit lines 11 to 16 based on your configuration.

 ```js
 const connection = mysql.createConnection({